jentery/mdia200/index.md

 * Circulate weekly announcements (usually on Thursday or Friday) to help you plan for what's coming next,
 * Provide you with copies of some assigned materials,
 * Point you to other assigned materials available online,
-* Accept all your assignments, including your four worksheets and your final project (please don't submit anything to me by email),
+* Accept all your assignments, including your four worksheets and final project (please don't submit anything to me by email),
 * Comment on those assignments, and
 * Mark those assignments according to rubrics I'll provide.